ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step5.md

 1. Validate that the shop loads with product listings

 ### From kubectl
+To authenticate kubectl you need to grab token and associated information from the ICp Dashboard.
+To do that follow these steps:
+1. Login to ICp Dashboard as `user1`
+2. In the top right corner in the dropdown by the username select `Configure Client`
+3. Copy the text in the textbox
+4. Paste the text into a terminal window

+You are now authenticated and can use kubectl

 ####  Create ConfigMaps
 The environment specific runtime variables for the application will be held in ConfigMaps.
 We use ConfigMaps to hold deployment specific variables, such that images and deployment manifests can be independent of individual deployments, making it easy to reuse the majority of assets across different environments such as pre-prod and prod.